suvrotica/eco30/web2/src/routes/project/+page.md

 -   To incentivize reforestation efforts by using carbon tokens as a reward mechanism.
 -   To provide a user-friendly platform for individuals and organizations to offset their carbon footprints.
 -   To utilize open-source technologies and tools to maximize transparency, collaboration, and cost-effectiveness.

-### Team Size

-The size of a team may change depending on the needs of a project or the phase.
-It is not uncommon for a team to include freelancers, part-time workers, or temporary employees to meet deadlines or address specific skill gaps.
-The ideal team size varies depending on the type of work, the interdependence of tasks, and the level of collaboration required among team members.

-In general, smaller teams tend to perform better when tasks require close collaboration and interdependence among team members.
-For most collaborative teams, the ideal size is between 4 and 8 members.
-This range can help balance the need for diversity in skills, knowledge, and experience while maintaining effective communication and coordination within the team.

-However, team dynamics can change with the addition of freelancers or part-timers.
-While these additional members may help meet deadlines or address specific needs, they can also increase the complexity of team communication and coordination.
-The formula for communication pathways in a team is n (n - 1) / 2, where n is the number of team members.
-As the team size increases, the number of communication pathways also increases, which can make coordination more challenging.

-Ultimately, the goal should be to find a team size and composition that works well for the specific project or organization.
-This might involve testing different team sizes, evaluating the balance of full-time employees and temporary workers, and considering how team members' skills and expertise complement each other.
-As team dynamics change, it is essential to regularly assess and adjust team composition to ensure optimal performance and satisfaction for all members.

-When creating a budget, it is essential to consider both the rough team size and the salary ranges for each role as indicative placeholders.
-Since team size can vary depending on the project requirements, the budget is based on the ideal team size as discussed, which can typically range between 4 and 8 for most collaborative teams.

-Salary ranges have been considered in the budget.
-It's important to note that actual monthly salaries can differ based on factors such as experience, skills, and performance.
-Salary structures help ensure that pay levels for groups of jobs are competitive externally and equitable internally.

-This approach will help ensure a more accurate and flexible budget that can adapt to the changing needs of the project.

 ### Target Audience